bionetslab/grn-confounders/README.md

 ```
 pip install arboreto
 ```
-### 1) Run the tests using our predefined wrappers
+## Run the tests
+(If you want to reproduce the tests from our paper, please go to the next section)

 To use the predefined wrappers, i.e. using one of the methods ARACNe-AP, CEMiTool, GENIE3, GRNBoost2, or WGCNA, you can use the runner script run_tests.py.
 The runner script takes all input parameters from the config files provided in the config directory.
 The config files are organized as follows:

     data.yml: information abut the gene expression data and pheno type data to be used.
 Example:
     HNSC: # arbitrary string identifier of the cohort
-       tcga: !!bool False # iff the data was downloaded using the download_tcga_data.py TODO.
-Default is False
        ged: 'ged_file_name.csv' # name of the gene expression file, located in the data directory
        pt: 'pt_file_name.csv' # name of the pheno type file, located in the data directory
        sep: ',' # separator used in both the files at ged and pt, default is ','